CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/03-Create-Application-group.md

     - Category details: *Check all the boxes present under logs i.e.,* **Checkpoint, Error and Management.**
     - Destination details: *Check the box for* **Send to Log Analytics**
     - Subscription: *Choose the default subscription.*
-    - Log Analytics Workspace: *Select the log analytics workpsace from the drop down, that we just created.*
+    - Log Analytics Workspace: *Select the log analytics workspace from the drop down, that we just created.*
     - At last, click on **Save**.

     ![ws name.](media/wiw8.png)